alexander-hamme/Coding-Challenges/SickTravelers/README.md

 A group of independent travelers are traveling around the world.
 Each day they travel to a new location as per their travel schedule.
 At the end of their travel schedule, they travel again using the same schedule from the beginning.

-Some of the travelers are sick.
+Some of the travelers are sick, or recovering from illness.
 If a healthy traveler is at the same location as a sick or recovering traveler, they will also become sick.

 Each traveler has a name, health condition (either *"HEALTHY"*, *"SICK"*, or *"RECOVERING"*), and a travel schedule (order of locations they are visiting).